Rasigan

-Rasigan is a 1994 Indian Tamil-language masala film written and directed by S. A. Chandrasekhar.
-The film stars his son Vijay, Sanghavi and Vichithra.
+Rasigan is a 1994 Indian Tamil-language romantic action film written and directed by S. A. Chandrasekhar.
+The film stars his son Vijay, Sanghavi and Vichithra in the lead roles.
 It revolves around Vijay and Anitha who secretly love each other but are unable to confess their love for each other.
 Her father realises this and tries to separate the two.
 However, fate has other plans.

 This was the first film where Vijay was credited with the prefix "Ilaya Thalapathy" (young commander-in-chief).
 Vijay also made his singing debut through the film's song "Bombay City Sukka Rotti".
-The film ran for 175 days in theatres and was a box-office hit.
+The film ran for 175 days in theatres and was a commercial hit.